grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 * I was a bit harsher in grading than normal.
 For example, if you decomposed into floors, but not also into windows, you did not get credit.
+    * Redos on quizzes/SoLAs are "a different problem on the same topic"
+    * And they happen on the next SoLA.
 * You don't need to include the `#lang racket` and the `(require ...)` in quizzes.
 * Please DO NOT put your name in quizzes and SoLAs.
 I like to grade